o2snow/mirdrn_code_and_data/README.md

 ./mirdrn_servlet

 # miRDRN - Database (SQL)
-Because there has a size limitation for single file upload, under 2G in Git LFS.
+Limitation, to upload a single file size must be under 2G in Git LFS.
+This SQL file szie about 18GB.
-Please go to download the sql file by "http://mirdrn.ncu.edu.tw/2014bio.zip".
+You can download the sql file with "http://mirdrn.ncu.edu.tw/2014bio.zip".